 What to Build, and Where to Build It

 Be aware too of the local demographics.
-Student housing will bring a higher rate of return in centres where more students come from out-of-town.
-Cities like Toronto and Montreal have well-established universities with large student populations, but George Brown College has a higher portion of students who have grown up near these campuses, and commute from their parents’ homes.
+Student housing will bring a higher rate of return in centers where more students come from out-of-town.
+Cities like Toronto and Montreal have well-established universities with large student populations, but George Brown College has a higher portion of students who have grown up near these campuses, and commute from their parent’s homes.
 On the other hand, 20% of the students attending McGill University come from outside of Canada and have large disposable incomes and a need for luxury student accommodations.

 Approaching the Community

-Some communities have also had an antagonistic relationship between student communities and local residents, with disputes going before city council.
+Some communities have also had an antagonistic relationship between student communities and local residents, with disputes going before the city council.
 Keep the public informed about your developments, and prepare information for public meetings in order to address the concerns of local residents.
 Being open to the community response not only helps you to identify and meet demand but helps build your brand as a good neighbour.

 Finally, whatever you build, build well.
-Low-quality product will age quickly and lose its market position.
+Low-quality products will age quickly and lose its market position.
 Amenities in line with a condominium lifestyle will help attract the best student tenants paying the highest rents.
 A well-built, secure facility will also help with the parents’ peace of mind.
 Building high rise or low rise, concrete or wood frame depends on the target city or town.
-A mid-rise development is more appropriate in a suburban town like Barrie whereas high rise developments make more sense in Toronto and Montreal.
+A mid-rise development is more appropriate in a suburban town like Barrie whereas high-rise developments make more sense in Toronto and Montreal.

 Student housing is a specialized marketplace requiring specialized knowledge to provide the best rate of return.
 However, the rapid growth of this marketplace and the quality of the clientele offers many opportunities for a developer willing to take the time to learn the nuances of the marketplace.